 I promise to keep the new designs coming in as quickly as I can.
 Just remember to show me your crafts too, so I get more inspiration.

-Happy crocheting and don’t forget to tell me how your Mr. Furu turns out.
+Happy crocheting, and don’t forget to tell me how your Mr. Furu turns out.

-Amigurumi Fox Crochet Pattern
+Crochet Fox Amigurumi Pattern

-(Caution: Please do not try to crochet it with the normal single crochet (US term) because it will not work well.
+(Attention: Please do not try to crochet it with the normal single crochet (US term) because it will not work well.
 You will find the size, shape, and colorwork, not in the right proportions.)

 Enjoy crocheting them!